What is the advantage of a part-time Master's degree?

 How does a part-time Master's degree work?

 Persuing a part-time Master's degree at CBS, gives you more flexibility and time.
 Instead of a standard study period of four semesters, the programme is stretched to five semesters.
 The graduate study programme therefore lasts 25% longer.
 In addition, the schedule is completely different: Since you regularly work during the week, there are no lectures during the week.
 Not even in the evenings.
 Instead, the lectures take place at weekends.
-Lectures usually take place on Friday evenings and all day on Saturdays.
+Lectures usually take place on Friday evenings (virtually) and all day on Saturdays (On-Campus).
 There are no traditional semester breaks either, except for the lecture-free month of August.
 Another advantage is that you don't have to do a semester abroad and you can also graduate without having to complete an internship.
 This model offers you more flexibility.
 The examination periods are in February for the winter semester and at the end of July for the summer semester.

 In the fifth semester, you dedicate yourself to your Master's thesis.
 You are welcome to write it in your company if the opportunity arises.